Astrocade Machine Language Source Code

 Star Battle

-This source code is for the Bally cartridge.
-This cartridge has been disassembled by, possibly, Tom Woods, in 1979.
+This source code is for the Bally cartridge "Star Battle."
+The cartridge has been disassembled by, possibly, Tom Woods in 1979.
 As it was included in the Bob Fabris collection without any notes to who actually did it, it is impossible to know for sure.
-The source code, including cross reference and opcode listings, is 30 pages.
+The source code, including cross-reference and an opcode listing, is 30 pages.

 STWEEK, (Disassembly and More)